-One large flowstone formation, called the ice cream sundae, is colored white and
+One large flowstone formation, called the ice cream sundae, is colored white and brown.

 Looking straight up from the bottom of the main chamber at Moaning Caverns.
 The spiral staircase is on the right.

-The brown is iron deposits from dripping water.
+from dripping water.

 The opposite wall near the bottom features a huge slanting rock slab, which looks like it could fall over at any moment.